 What is it?

-- Influenza (flu) vaccine – can be taken any time during pregnancy
+- Flu vaccine – can be taken any time while you are pregnant

-If you’re planning a pregnancy, it’s also important to check your history of the following vaccines:
+If you’re planning to get pregnant, your GP may check your history of these vaccines:

 - Hepatitis B

-If you aren’t sure if your immunisations are up to date, your GP can order a test to check your immunity for some vaccines.
-If you smoke, or are Aboriginal or Torres Strait Islander, you may be at risk of other diseases, such as pneumococcal.
+If you aren’t sure if your vaccines are up to date, your GP can order a test to check.
+If you have a suppressed immune system or are Aboriginal or Torres Strait Islander, you may be at risk of other diseases, such as pneumococcal diseases.
 Your GP can discuss this vaccine with you.
 Vaccines protect you, your family and friends.
 They reduce the spread of disease and protect you and others before they come into contact with a disease.